Dreaming (journal)

 Dreaming is a peer-reviewed academic journal published by the American Psychological Association on behalf of the International Association for the Study of Dreams.
+IASD's other peer-reviewed publication, the International Journal of Dream Research (IJoDR) is published on Heidelberg University Library servers.

-The journal covers research on dreaming, as well as on dreaming from the viewpoint of any of the arts and humanities.
+The Dreaming journal covers research on dreaming, as well as on dreaming from the viewpoint of any of the arts and humanities.
 The current editor-in-chief is Deirdre Barrett (Harvard Medical School).

 Abstracting and indexing

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 0.76.